Kids bike sizes guide

 What is a bike with stabilisers? – Stabilisers are a pair of wheels that attach to the rear of the bike and helps prevent learners from falling off.
 It’s the traditional way of learning how to ride a bike.
 And when they’re ready, the stabilisers come off.

-Benefits of stabilisers – These bikes featured pedals, brakes and gears, meaning you might not have to buy another bike when they outgrow the stabilisers - you simply have to take them off.
+Benefits of stabilisers – These bikes have pedals, brakes and gears, meaning you might not have to buy another bike when they outgrow the stabilisers - you simply have to take them off.

 What to consider – Once stabilisers are removed, it can take time for them to learn how to steer and balance, as the bike feels completely different without them.